 12 - My phosphene disappears for long periods.

 The phosphene is governed by the cycles of cerebral alternation.
 Each color that appears in the field of vision is interrupted by an ecliptic period called negative phosphene.
 If that ecliptic period seems abnormally long, it indicates a physiological disturbance which could be caused by different factors: lack of sleep, depression, the use of medication or more rarely an ocular or neurological problem.

 13 - My phosphene has little or no colors.

-If your phosphene does not follow the usual cycle as we describe it, it indicates a physiological disturbance which could be caused by different factors: lack of sleep, depression, the use of medication or more rarely, an ocular or neurological problem.
+If your phosphene does not follow the usual cycle as we describe it, it indicates a physiological disturbance that could be caused by different factors: lack of sleep, depression, the use of medication, or more rarely, an ocular or neurological problem.

 14 - The size of my phosphene is very small.

 The size of the phosphene is in proportion to the angular diameter of the light source.
-With a Phosphenic Lamp of 18cms diameter (7 inches), placed at a distance of 1.50 meters (5 feet), the size of the phosphene in the field of vision will be optimal.
+With a Phosphenic Lamp of 18cm diameter (7 inches), placed at a distance of 1.50m (5 feet), the size of the phosphene in the field of vision will be optimal.

-15 - How can I produce a co-phosphene or phosphene associated to lighting?
+15 - How can I produce a co-phosphene or phosphene associated with lighting?